opencontainers/image-spec/layer.md

 ./etc/.wh.my-app-config
 ```

-To signify that the resource `./etc/my-app-config` MUST be removed when the changeset is applied, the basename of the entry is prefixed with `.wh.`.
+To signify that, the resource `./etc/my-app-config` MUST be removed when the changeset is applied, the basename of the entry is prefixed with `.wh.`.

 ## Applying Changesets